 Hemodialysis is often started after symptoms or complications of kidney failure develop.
 Symptoms or complications may include:

-Hemodialysis is sometimes used when sudden (acute) kidney failure develops.
-Dialysis is always used with extra caution in people who have acute renal failure, because dialysis can sometimes cause low blood pressure, irregular heart rhythms (arrhythmias), and other problems that can make acute renal failure worse.
+Hemodialysis is sometimes used when acute kidney injury develops.
+Dialysis is always used with extra caution in people who have acute kidney injury, because dialysis can sometimes cause low blood pressure, irregular heart rhythms (arrhythmias), and other problems that can make acute kidney injury worse.

 How Well It Works